muasifk/CLCC/README.md

 - Muhammad Asif Khan

 ## License
-This project is licensed under the GNU general public License - see the LICENSE.md file for details
+This project is licensed under the GNU general public License.